mpetazzoni/leaflet-gpx/README.md

   console.log('Error loading file: ' + e.err);
 }).addTo(map);
 ```

+Note that for your event listeners to be correctly triggered, you need
+to pass `async: true` to the `L.GPX` constructor; otherwise the parsing
+of the GPX happens synchronously in the constructor before you your
+event listeners get registered!

 `addpoint` events are fired for every marker added to the map, in
 particular for the start and end points, all the waypoints, and all the